 - All magic has limitations and all spells have weak points.

 - Every spell can be blocked, if the defender has the knowledge, experience and power.
-Most spells can be reversed.
+Many spells can be reversed, though some cannot.

 - Magic is an art, not a science, and contains an element of randomness.
-Sometimes spells cast perfectly will fail, rebound on the user, or go wrong – sometimes comically, but sometimes with disastrous effects.
+Sometimes spells cast perfectly will fail, rebound on the adept, or go wrong – sometimes comically, but sometimes with disastrous effects.

 - Spells cast imperfectly, or by adepts who lack the knowledge or control, are likely to go disastrously wrong (see next point).

-- Magic always has a cost to the user – and it can be high.
+- Magic always has a cost to the adept – and it can be high.

 - If too much power is drawn, or the adept overreaches his abilities and loses control working a powerful spell, the result can be injury, madness or even a gruesome death (e.g., by anthracism (burning from the inside out), or bodily explosion).

 - Magic can’t violate the fundamental laws of nature, e.g.